icy/blog/NAS.md

 ## Issues

+### 11. qnas_console_install

+TODO.
+This, with drawPic daemon, was consuming CPU at an abonormal rate. killing the process is safe.
+Weird.

 ### 10. Data transfer speed

 When using `rsync` to transfer huge amount of data between this device and another laptop/PC, I've noticed a degration of the transfer speed, which was used to 65MB/s, to ~ 10MB/s.